maxawzsinger/gitrails/README.md

 # GitRails

+## About

+GitRails lets humans grant AI agents finely scoped access to the GitHub API — controlling both which endpoints agents can hit and the parameters they may pass.
+Access is over HTTP, so any agent capable of issuing network calls can use it.

+The server recognises two user types:

+- **Principals** authenticate with principal keys and handle administration: provisioning agent keys and setting their permissions.
+- **Agents** authenticate with agent keys and make proxied GitHub API calls, with permissions enforced at call time.

+The server is hosted at `$BASE_URL = https://gitrails-production.up.railway.app`.

+> - GitHub calls are made using the installed GitHub App's installation token and inherit that token's scopes.
+> - All agents share the same installation-token rate-limit budget.
+> - 21 GitHub API endpoints are currently supported, chosen for agents acting as "individual contributors".

 ## Quickstart

-This example gives an agent read access to `foo/` and write access to `foo/bar/` in `acme/monorepo`.
+Scenario: you have an untrusted agent and a repository `acme/monorepo` with some private information.
+You want give the agent read access to files under `foo/` and write access to files under `foo/bar/`.

-The recommended pattern is to hand your principal key and a link to this README to a trusted agent and have the agent do the work.
+> **Note:**The recommended pattern is to hand your principal key and a link to this README to a trusted agent and have the agent do the work.
 Each step below shows a sample message you can send to the agent, followed by the underlying calls the agent will make.

 ### 1. Install the GitHub App

 Install the [GitRails GitHub app](https://github.com/apps/gitrails-ai) on your personal or organisation account.
-The install callback returns an HTML page containing your newly-issued principal key in a `<strong>` tag.
-Copy it — only the sha256 hash is persisted, so this is the only time the plaintext principal key is shown.
+Note the generated principal key.

 > **Note:** If the app is later reinstalled on the same GitHub user or org, the setup flow rotates the principal key and preserves the existing agent keys.

-### 2. Ask an agent to provision an agent key
+### 2. Ask a trusted agent to provision an agent key

 > **Message to agent:**
 >